top of page

 Call for Submitted Oral and Poster Presentations

-The Ontario Pest Management Conference (OPMC) will be held at the Victoria Park East Golf Club in Guelph on November 7, 2023.
+The Ontario Pest Management Conference (OPMC) will be held at the Victoria Park East Golf Club in Guelph on November 7, 2024.
 The OPMC features research on all aspects of pest management associated with plant, animal and human health.
 See www.ontariopmc.ca for more details on the conference.
-For the 2023 conference, OPMC will be soliciting abstracts for:
+For the 2024 conference, OPMC will be soliciting abstracts for:

-1. Student Competition - Graduate Oral Presentation (sponsored by CropLife Ontario Council) – 6 spots total, one $500 award and plaque for the winning entry
+1. CropLife Graduate Student Oral Competition (sponsored by CropLife Ontario Council) – 6 spots total: first place $750 award and plaque, second place $250 award

-2. Student Competition - Graduate Poster Presentation (sponsored by CropLife Ontario Council) – 6 spots total, one $500 award and plaque for the winning entry
+2. CropLife Graduate Student Poster Competition (sponsored by CropLife Ontario Council) – 6 spots total: first place $750 award and plaque, second place $250 award

-4. General Posters – non-competitive
+5. General Posters – Non-competitive.

 Submissions in diverse areas of pest management are encouraged.
 See below for abstract submission and oral/poster formatting requirements for all categories.
-The OPMC submission period for all categories (student competition and general) opens at 8 am on Monday, July 31, 2023 and closes at 12 pm (noon) on Friday, September 22, 2023.
+The OPMC submission period for all categories (student competition and general) opens at 8 am on Tuesday, August 6, 2024 and closes at 12 pm (noon) on Friday, September 20, 2024.
 Entries before or after this period will NOT be accepted.

-GENERAL POSTER CATEGORY
+GENERAL CATEGORY

-We have a limited number of openings on the 2023 agenda for submitted posters in the general category.
-Researchers or other industry members interested in submitting IPM-related research that are not eligible or not accepted for the student competition may submit to this category.
-Abstract submissions will be accepted on a first come, first serve basis, but must be received by the end of the submission period.
-Formatting for abstracts and posters are the same as for the student competition.
-Please refer to the OPMC Submission Guidelines section below.
+We have some openings available on the 2024 agenda for submitted posters in the general category.
+Researchers or other industry members interested in submitting IPM-related research that are not eligible or not accepted for the student competition may submit to these categories.

 STUDENT COMPETITION